Knowledge base

 Has this FAQ been helpful?

-• …assigned to sites/hosting/servers, dynamic or static, shared or dedicated,
+• … those assigned to websites/hosting/servers, dynamic or static IPs, shared or dedicated IPs,

-• A dedicated or static IP address for a website is a permanent IP address specifically assigned to it.
+• A dedicated or static IP address for a website is a permanent IP address that is specifically assigned to it.

-• Unlike a shared IP address, which is used by multiple websites, a dedicated IP address ensures that only this platform is associated with this address.
+• Unlike a shared IP address, which is used by multiple websites, a dedicated IP address ensures that only this platform is associated with that address.

-• Dedicated IP addresses for websites are often used in cases where stability, customization, and security are important, such as server hosting, firewall configuration, or activating SSL certificates (although it is possible to proceed without a dedicated IP address to install an SSL certificate).
+• Dedicated IP addresses for websites are often used in cases where stability, customization, and security are important, such as hosting servers, configuring firewalls, or enabling SSL certificates (although it is possible to proceed without a dedicated IP address to install an SSL certificate).

 • Here are the main advantages:

-• Configuring a PTR entry or reverse DNS on dedicated IPs is useful, especially for installing a mail server, as some email providers check the PTR record before accepting emails sent from a server.
+• Configuring a PTR record or reverse DNS on dedicated IPs is useful, especially for installing a mail server, because some email providers check the PTR record before accepting emails sent from a server.

 • Reduced risk of a bad reputation due to websites sharing the same IP address.